-The output can be programmed to operate in one of 9 automatic modes or it can operate in manual mode (default).
-The 9 automatic modes allow the output to automatically turn on and off based on individual alarms or any alarm.
-In manual mode the output is controlled via keypad command or remotely via touch-tone phone.
+The output can be programmed to operate in one of 13 automatic modes or it can operate in manual mode (default).
+The 13 automatic modes allow the output to automatically turn on and off based on individual alarms or any alarm.
+In manual mode the output is controlled via keypad command or remotely via touchtone phone.
 A description of each mode is described below.

-8.1 OUTPUT MODES
+8.1 Output Modes

+Mode Description

-Mode Description 1 Output on when zone 1 goes into alarm.
-Off when alarm is acknowledged.
-2 Output on when zone 2 goes into alarm.
-Off when alarm is acknowledged 3 Output on when zone 3 goes into alarm.
-Off when alarm is acknowledged.
-4 Output on when zone 4 goes into alarm.
-Off when alarm is acknowledged.
-9 Output on when a Sound alarm occurs.
-Off when alarm is acknowledged.
-0 Output on when a Power alarm occurs.
+- 1 Output on when zone 1 goes into alarm.
+Off when alarm is acknowledged. - Output on when zone 2 goes into alarm.
+Off when alarm is acknowledged. - 3 Output on when zone 3 goes into alarm.
+Off when alarm is acknowledged. - 4 Output on when zone 4 goes into alarm.
+Off when alarm is acknowledged. - 5 Output on when zone 5 goes into alarm.
 Off when alarm is acknowledged.